kalgumaei/europeana-mdic/README.md

 ```
 Note: The first two options are dependant, so you should run the _data transformation_ job (option 1) and then the _IC scoring_ job (option2) in order.

-Here is an example of data_transform output:
+Here is an example of _data transformation_ output:
 ```
 {
         "_index": "europeana-55",